Monday Buddha Posture — Pang Ham Yati (ปางห้ามญาติ)

 Tucked behind Vachira Phuket Hospital on Yaowarat Road, San Chao Jeng Ong Shrine is easy to miss.
 A banyan tree guards the entrance, filtering afternoon light onto a red facade trimmed with jade-green tiles and twisting dragons.

-One of Phuket Town’s lesser-known Hokkien shrines San Chao Cho Ong, or Tai Yuan Tang, is a small but very old Chinese shrine on the… Read More »San Chao Cho Ong Shrine
+Post Views: 1,443 One of Phuket Town’s lesser-known Hokkien shrines San Chao Cho Ong, or Tai Yuan Tang, is a small but very old Chinese… Read More »San Chao Cho Ong Shrine

 Phuket is a great place to stay active, with a long list of sports and outdoor activities to enjoy on the island and in the sea.
 You can try Muay Thai, hit the gym, relax with yoga, or have fun surfing, kayaking, and snorkelling.